maquenneville/Radventure/README.md

 The script will create an enhanced prompt, outline, draft, edit, refine and create a photo for the story.
 Your final story will be saved as a .pdf file in the same directory.

+4/4/2023 - You can now use the BookBuilderGUI.py file to run a simple tkinter-based GUI for Radventure

 # API Key Setup
 To use Radventure, you need to set up your OpenAI API key.
 Create a config.ini file in the same directory as your main script and BookBuilderHelpers.py with the following content: